Excellent care leads to sound scientific results and medical breakthroughs for human and animal kind.

 - The USDA implementing regulations, 9CFR, of the Animal Welfare Act.

-- The Guide for the Care and Use of Laboratory Animals, and the UNMC/UNO IACUC Guidelines for the Care and Use of Live Vertebrate Animals.
+- The Guide for the Care and Use of Laboratory Animals, and the UNMC/UNO IACUC Guidelines and Policies for the Care and Use of Live Vertebrate Animals.